 - Chocolate Smoothie Bowl– super chocolatey with 12 grams of protein.

 - Strawberry Smoothie Bowl– delicious strawberry flavor and 15 grams of protein.

 - Peaches & Cream Smoothie Bowl– traditional peaches and cream taste with a grand total of 23 grams of protein.

 - Frozen Mocha Smoothie Bowl – made for my iced coffee lovers and includes 16 grams of protein.

 - Triple berry smoothie – a kid-favorite high protein smoothie made with Greek yogurt!

 - 1 cup ice

-- Transfer smoothie inside a medium bowl and top with your favorite toppings.
+- Transfer the smoothie into two medium bowls and top with your choice of toppings.